 Since 2009 over 20,000 EcoMug have been distributed to students, faculty and staff.
 Incoming freshman, transfer students, and graduate students continue to qualify for free mugs, and all other members of the WMU community may purchase EcoMugs at a cost of $7.00 and EcoJugs for $5.00.
 Major distributions occur at events during fall welcome week.
 Day to day distribution happens at the Office for Sustainability.

 In 2011 WMU began installing filtered, chilled water bottle filling stations in campus buildings.
-For Fall 2012 the Office for Sustainability and Facilities Management have collaborated to install new stations in most major campus buildings.
+Office for Sustainability and Facilities Management have collaborated to install hydration stations in most major campus buildings.
 Paid for with the Sustainability Fee, the project is intended to offer students, faculty, and staff even more incentive to "lug your mug."